Security Coverage

 In the Security Coverage creation form, choose Manual Input to create a manually driven Security Coverage.

-A manual Security Coverage requires specifying which metrics are going to be manually assessed, in order for the creation form to be valid:
+A manual Security Coverage requires specifying which metrics for detection, prevention and vulnerabilities are going to be manually assessed.

 The coverage assessment of these metrics is provided in the same form.
 Assigning a coverage score to a metric represents the actual assessment as observed by the user.
 It may be updated after the fact using the Update button in the top-right corner.

-For example, assigning a coverage score of 100 to the detection metric shows as such in the Security Coverage page:
+For example, assigning a coverage score of 100 to the detection metric is shown in the Security Coverage page, in the following screenshot: